google/trillian/docs/claimantmodel/Book.md

 This text is broken into sections, but is intended to be read from start to finish.

-TODO: perhaps introduce the idea of logs implementing discoverability here and link to the later sections for those that want to skip to this topic.
-I'd expect that a significant audience for this guide will want to understand logs and before committing to reading so much will want some assurance that this is going to the correct destination.

-TODO: introduce [actors and roles](#actors-and-roles) around here; a basic understanding of the distinction is important.

 ## Motivation

-Prior to the Claimant Model being developed, new transparency projects were designed by copying and modifying patterns from existing deployments, most notably [Certificate Transparency](https://certificate.transparency.dev/) (CT).
+Prior to the Claimant Model being developed, new transparency projects were designed by copying and modifying patterns directly from existing deployments, most notably [Certificate Transparency](https://certificate.transparency.dev/) (CT).
 While this allows those familiar with CT to reach consensus on a rough design quickly, it has a number of drawbacks:

 1. Those that don't already understand CT now have to read [RFC 6962](https://www.rfc-editor.org/rfc/rfc6962) to understand